FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 The more meat dogs eat, the more calcium they also need to intake to make sure that the phosphorus in the meat doesn’t weaken their bones.
 Not to mention that older dogs don’t really move around that much anymore, making weight gain more of a concern.

 Fortunately, senior dogs also need a lot of calcium anyway in order to reinforce their aging skeletal system.
-Still, the need for more calcium presents another problem: with dogs in their prime, you can simply feed them plenty of meaty bones since their jaws are strong enough.
+Still, the need for more calcium presents another problem: with dogs in their prime, you can simply feed them raw food with plenty of meaty bones since their jaws are strong enough.

 But with seniors, you’ll have to make use of bone meal to fulfill their calcium requirement.
 The average required ratio of calcium to phosphorus provided by the American Association of Feed Control Officials (AAFCO) is 1.3 parts calcium for every 1 part phosphorus .